ezagroba/mob-testing/mob-testing.md

 ### recap
 - whoever are there are the right people
 - this stuff is hard, stick with it
+- provide a space where learning can happen, and it will
-- have a facilitator focused on the process
+- have a facilitator just focused on the process
-- turn up the good in retros
+- turn up the good in retros during the sessions
 - learning _is_ the productivity, part of the job
+- enabling people to do it themselves

+===

+## one piece of advice

+don't try this at ~~home~~ work

+Notes:
+warning: pairing with people who haven't learned this becomes highly frustrating

 ===